 The government started this peatland restoration policy in 2016 to respond to the forest fires in 2015, which were named the worst forest fires in the last two decades.
 At that time, more than 2.6 million hectares of forest were burned, and the majority occurred on peatlands that had damaged ecosystems [6], [9], [10].
 The Indonesian government quickly formed a special institution called the Peatland Restoration Agency, based on Presidential Regulation Number 1 of 2016 [6].
-The Peatland Restoration and future management of peatlands.
+The Peatland Restoration Agency (BRG) is a non-structural agency directly responsible under the president to carry out restoration and future management of peatlands.
 This is very important because of the vitality of peatlands and is the root cause of the forest fire disaster so far [11].
 It is hoped that BRG will coordinate and synchronize various programs related to peatlands restoration.